hallamaria1997/02476_mlops/reports/README.md

 >
 > Answer length: 100-200 words.
 >
-> Example:
-> *We did not manage to implement monitoring.
-We would like to have monitoring implemented such that over time we could*
-> *measure ... and ... that would inform us about this ... behaviour of our application.*
->
 > Answer:

 We did not set up monitoring of the system beyond what comes with Google Cloud.